 A well developed methodology section is crucial, particularly if you intend to conduct significant empirical research.
-You should include: the kinds of resources you will consult; the methods for collecting and analyzing data; specific techniques (ie statistical analysis; semi-structured interviewing; participant observation); and a brief rationale for adopting these methods.
+You should include: the kinds of resources you will consult; the methods for collecting and analysing data; specific techniques (ie statistical analysis; semi-structured interviewing; participant observation); and a brief rationale for adopting these methods.

 Your reference should provide the reader with a good sense of your grasp on the literature and how you can contribute to it.
 Be sure to reference texts and resources that you think will play a large role in your analysis.
 This section needs to demonstrate critical reflection in the selection of appropriate texts.

 - Make sure that your research idea, question or problem is clearly stated, persuasive and addresses a demonstrable gap in the existing literature.

 - Put time into formulating the questions in the early stages of a project, they can be as important as the projected results.

 - Make sure that you have researched the institutes to which you are applying to ensure that there are staff interested in your subject area and available to supervise your project.
 As mentioned above, it is strongly advised that you contact potential supervisors in advance, and provide them with a polished version of your proposal for comment.